 Effective July 30, 2016

-We and our service providers may collect personally identifiable information when you join the fraternity, visit the SC Websites, register on our SC Websites, place an order, subscribe to a newsletter, subscribe to the Scottish Rite Journal, visit the Freemason Network, download SR Chirp, make a donation or fill out a form, among other things.
+We and our service providers may collect PI Information when: (i) you petition to become a member of the fraternity or join the fraternity, (ii) register on our SC Websites, (iii) place an order with SC or an affiliate for a product or service, (iv) subscribe to one of the SC’s newsletters, (v) subscribe to the Scottish Rite Journal or VMAP, (vi) download the Scottish Rite Journal or other app, (vii) visit the Freemason Network or other social forum on the SC Websites, (viii) download or use SR Chirp, (ix) make a donation to our charities, or (x) fill out a form on the SC Websites.
 The information we collect may include:

-- Contact information, such as name, email address, postal address, phone number, fax number and mobile number.
+- Contact information, such as your name, your email address, your postal address, your phone number, fax number and mobile phone number.

 - User name, password, and password-reminder questions and answers.